 If there’s a strong wind, the air may be steered upward when it encounters higher mountains.
 This may cause waves that can be felt at a high altitude and at a great distance.
 As a result, we sometimes encounter turbulence when passing over a mountain range.

 5. Turbulence caused by an aircraft’s wake vortex

 There is also a form that is caused by the aircraft itself.
 This wake is similar to that left behind by a big ship passing through water.
 As a rule, bigger planes result in bigger wakes, and smaller planes are more vulnerable should they run into one.
 That is why we have rules specifying the minimum distance and interval between two aircraft.

 Now you know why a Boeing 737 appears to wait for such a long time on the runway after a wide-body aircraft has taken off.

 But what can pilots do?

 When preparing for a flight, we always study the weather forecast charts.
-This allows us to predict whether and where we can expect turbulence.
+This allows us to predict whether and where we can expect some discrepancies.

 During the flight, we try to avoid any turbulence we can see from the cockpit or on our radar screens.
 We also maintain contact with air traffic control and other aircraft in the area to keep abreast of the latest weather conditions.